wu-thomas/SUMMER-DHS/Vignette/Urban Fraction/README.md

   <img src="copy_table2.png"  />
 </p>

 Paste the table and save it in '\\Data\\country\\'.
-Please make sure the first four columns are for the Admin-1 region names, urban population, rural population, and total population respectively.
-The columns afterwards and the commas in the numbers won't perturb our scripts.
+Please make sure the first four columns are for the Admin-1 region names, urban population, rural population, and total population respectively (otherwise please change the scripts to locate those columns).
+The columns afterwards and the commas in the numbers won't affect our scripts.
+If there are empty spaces within the name of a region, please manually delete them (such as modifying 'ABC DEF' to 'ABCDEF').

 <p align="left">
   <img src="copy_table3.PNG"  />